coldclimate/omnomfrickinnom/content/blog/2020-04-25-mongolian-beef.markdown

 tags: ["beef", "chinese", "2020"]
 ---

 I saw this [Mongolian Beef](https://www.daringgourmet.com/mongolian-beef/) recipe this morning and it ticked all the boxes, sweat, sharp, crispy fried bits and such lovely colours, so it went on my mental list to make.
-Daring Gourmet is one of those blogs that regularly provides me with insparation and bookmarks labelled "to cook".
+Daring Gourmet is one of those blogs that regularly provides me with inspiration and bookmarks labelled "to cook".
 Then I spotted we had a small piece of fillet steak in the freezer from our [Christmas farm meatbox](https://www.thechristmasfarm.co.uk/) and it was game on!

 This being The Great Lockdown of 2020, I didn't have any cornflour, so I used a bit of plain flour.
-I also massively redued the quantities in the sauce because I was only cooking for the two of us.
-Having also misremembered the recipe I ended up basically deepfrying the beef, leading to a must "crustier" finish that soaked up the sauce and was tremendous.
+I also massively reduce the quantities in the sauce because I was only cooking for the two of us.
+Having also misremembered the recipe I ended up basically deep-frying the beef, leading to a must "crustier" finish that soaked up the sauce and was tremendous.

 ## You will need